Rio’s governor suspended amid widening corruption probe involving Brazil’s pandemic response

 Despite agreeing with Bolsonaro on most policies, Witzel became a fierce critic of the president.
 The rifts increased after the arrival of the coronavirus.
 While Bolsonaro urged people to maintain their routines, Witzel shut down everything but nonessential businesses, then promised a rapid escalation in health care capacity.

 The government said there would be seven field hospitals, and supplies of ventilators and protective health equipment.
 But many of those promises never materialized.
-And those that did arrived far too late.
+Those that did arrived far too late.

 Only two of the seven proposed field hospitals opened.
 The public health system lacked even basic of things.
 Some patients spent their final hours waiting on broken chairs for an open bed.
-Others couldn’t get treatment.
+Others could not get treatment.
 The number of coronavirus patients awaiting treatment at one point nearly reached 1,000 people.

 The ensuing human misery in the state has been overwhelming.
 If it was a country, Rio de Janeiro by itself would have the 13th most deaths.
 It would have the second highest death rate by 1,000 residents, according to an analysis by Brazilian researchers.